emnabz/AirBnB_clone/README.md

    * An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)
    * A database or files that store data (data = objects)
    * A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+---

-description of the command interpreter:
+## Description of the command interpreter:

 how to start it: